The smallest particles in ground coffee are called “fines”.

 Photo 10: sifted grind, the 400 – 1100 μm fraction

 What I found the most interesting of the wet grinds so far is what the separated fines looks like.
 They look like totally dissolved into a gel, no longer a dark cellulose core:

 This is the fraction from the Kruve sifter with particles below 400 μm.

 I made it by placing the grind in a cup and then just enough hot water to mix it up.
 And then let it sit for a while.
 Afterwards I wondered if it cooled so quickly that particles didn’t swell up as much as in the hotter brewing process.

 Anyway, for what it is: there appears to be a difference between fines around 300-400 μm and the smallest (probably below 100 μm).
-The smallest looks a somewhat disolved.
+The smallest looks somewhat disolved.

 Reflections from this:

-Maybe this also illustrate the point of bloom in the beginning of the brew: where just a little water is added to the grind and then let it swell up for 30 seconds.
-Because here the grind can form this gel-body where fines and larger particles integrate (maybe into a gellyfish-type body ?).
+Maybe this also illustrates the point of bloom in the beginning of the brew: where just a little water is added to the grind and then let it swell up for 30 seconds.
+Because here the grind can form this gel-body where fines and larger particles integrate (maybe into a jellyfish-type body ?).

 In the last part of coffee brewing, like when the last water draws down in the filter on V60 or kalita – if it is shaken it makes the coffee over-extract.
-That is; after done pouring the water and the grind just slowly falls to the bottom.
+That is, after the pouring is done, the water and the grind just slowly fall to the bottom.

-The dissolved small fines makes me speculate: could it be the “dark cellulose part” that holds back the unwanted over-extracted taste ?
+The dissolved small fines makes me speculate: could the “dark cellulose part” be what holds back the unwanted over-extracted taste ?
 So it’s only when we got these fines-to-fines alone that we get the bad over-extracted taste ?
 Just speculation.

 Could be interesting to see …